Structure#

 fieldname – the name of the field

-- get_flags(fieldname: str, flags_type: GType) Tuple[bool, int] #
+- get_flags(fieldname: str, flags_type: GType) tuple[bool, int]#

 Sets the unsigned int pointed to by

-corresponding to the value of the given field.
+valuecorresponding to the value of the given field.
 Caller is responsible for making sure the field exists, has the correct type and that the flagstype is correct.Added in version 1.22.

 - Parameters: